CppMicroServices/rfcs/text/0000-Declarative-Services-GetBundleContext.md

 2. Catastrophically failing when a bundle without the symbols needed for `GetBundleContext` to function would provide an early sign to bundle developers that their bundle file was corrupted, or that an error occurred in the Declarative Services Code Generation Tool.
 However, this would cause some existing bundles to stop working, which is not optimal.
 The bundle signature check should catch corrupted bundles without the need to trigger a failure here.

 ## Unresolved questions
+- With the `CPPMICROSERVICES_INITIALIZE_BUNDLE` macro no longer used in DS, should `cppmicroservices_init.cpp` be omitted entirely, or is there a remaining use of the file?